I didn't have a beginner marathon training schedule when I started running marathons in 2002.

 You will be running on tapered legs leading into your marathon.
 This is a good thing.
 You will be more rested and prepared to run all 26.2 miles.

-Let that knowledge carry you through the last 8 miles of the race.
+So, let that knowledge carry you through the last 8 miles of the race.
 You will have the crowd and the support of family and friends encouraging you on to the finish line.

 A marathon training plan should consist of workouts that demand you run at paces that are faster then you are accustomed to.

-I won’t get too technical into the mechanics of this but the trick is this, the faster you train, the easier your overall pace in the race is going to feel.
+Remember, the faster you train, the easier your overall pace in the race is going to feel.

 Run More Mileage